Madrid and Barcelona are Spain's premier cities, and you could easily spend a couple of weeks in each, especially if you were to add in day trips.

 An Extra Day in Barcelona

-If you don't want to leave the city, but want an experience that is different from the typical hustle of central Barcelona, head up to to Gracia, the village-like district on the other side of the Eixample area.
-There are also plenty of excellent Day Trips from Barcelona, with two particular ones that stick out as being particularly worth considering.
+If you don't want to leave the city but want an experience that is different from the typical hustle of central Barcelona, head up to to Gracia, the village-like district on the other side of the Eixample area.
+There are also plenty of excellent Day Trips From Barcelona, with two trips that stick out as being particularly worth considering.
 These are in fact both half-day trips, which means you can spend the other half of the day checking out the city.

-A Visit to Montserrat Fantastical rock formations and a famous monastery await you after some gorgeous views on the rack railway and cable car.
-Visit by yourself or on a half-day tour.
-But I would recommend combining it with a stop at the Gaudi Crypt and Colonia Guell.
-Read more: Montserrat and Colonia Guell Combined Tour.
+A Visit to Montserrat fantastical rock formations and a famous monastery await you after some gorgeous views on the rack railway and cable car.
+Visit by yourself or on a half-day tour, but we recommend combining it with a stop at the Gaudi Crypt and Colonia Guell.

 An Extended Stop in Valencia

-Four days gives you long enough to split your time evenly between the two cities, meaning you don't need to choose between the options in the two- and three-day itineraries - you can do them all!
-Bear in mind, though, that four days is still not really enough time.
+Four days gives you long enough to split your time evenly between the two cities, meaning you don't need to choose between the options in the 2- and 3-day itineraries—you can do them all!
+Bear in mind, though, that 4 days is still not really enough time.